-Although the major focus of the second year of training is on research, the fellow will have some clinical responsibilities including their longitudinal ambulatory clinic and 2-3 months of inpatient rotations on the inpatient consultation services and the transplant service at the Massachusetts General Hospital.
+Second Year – The major focus of the second year of training is on research.
+The fellow will have some clinical responsibilities including their longitudinal ambulatory clinic and 2-3 months of inpatient rotations on the consultation services and the transplant service at the Massachusetts General Hospital.
 Fellows on the Infectious Diseases/Addiction Medicine track will complete clinical rotations in addiction medicine during year 2.
-Trainees who stay for an additional year in our Hospital Epidemiology and Antimicrobial Stewardship Track will have only minimal clinical duties and can focus on their infection control program.
-Fellows who pursue an additional year of research via training or other grants will have no clinical duties.